maximeberillon/DCGAN_cycleGAN/README.md

 Rémy DESHAYES, Maxime BERILLON

-When studying an unsupervised learning problem, data at hand supposedly follow a distribution $\mathbb{P}_r$ that we want to discover and learn.
+When studying an unsupervised learning problem, data at hand supposedly follow a distribution that we want to discover and learn.

 Section 1 introduces two approaches to tackle the problem of probability distribution learning and make a brief introduction to a model - the GAN - that leverages one of these approaches.
 Then, section 2 builds on the remarks made in the previous part and introduces the Wasserstein GAN.
 Section 3 and section 4 propose an in-depth review of two GANs and their implementations, namely the DCGAN and the CycleGAN.